Thomas Tallis School

 The Duke of Edinburgh Award is a national accreditation that aims to inspire and develop young people through volunteering, physical activity, and teamwork.
 Many colleges, universities, and employers highly value the qualification amongst young people.

-Just like on the regular Award, the Bronze DofE certificate has 3 sections:
+The Bronze DofE certificate has 3 sections:

-1. Volunteering
+• Volunteering

-2. Physical Activity
+• Physical Activity

-3. Skill
+• Skill

 Students must do a minimum of 3 months activity for each of the Volunteering, Physical, and Skills sections.
 Students also must spend an extra three months on one of the Volunteering, Physical, or Skills sections.